isaacpz/openvpn-docker-ldap-duo/README.md

-# openvpn-docker
+# openvpn-docker-ldap-duo

-#### This is the docker image used by the kubernetes helm chart openvpn: [https://github.com/kubernetes/charts/tree/master/stable/openvpn](https://github.com/kubernetes/charts/tree/master/stable/openvpn).
+#### This is a modified version of the docker image used by the kubernetes helm chart openvpn, but it packages the plugins for auth_ldap and duo: [https://github.com/kubernetes/charts/tree/master/stable/openvpn](https://github.com/kubernetes/charts/tree/master/stable/openvpn).

 #### There is not much here other than a base alpine image with packages needed to run openvpn: openssl, easy-rsa, openvpn, and iptables.
 Much of the configuration is done through kubernetes and helm.
 Please refer to the scripts [here](https://github.com/kubernetes/charts/blob/master/stable/openvpn/templates/config-openvpn.yaml) for better understanding.